kristin-denny/capsule_time/README.md

 ## Usage

-To use, go to: , create an account and start creating capsules!
+To use, go to: https://capsule-time.onrender.com, create an account and start creating capsules!

 ## Credits
-This application use GraphQL, MongoDB, Javascript, Node.js,
+This application use GraphQL, MongoDB, Javascript, Node.js, React, and CSS style components.

 ## License